-Delta Zulu is built for your mission with safety, control, and comfort in mind.
-Our newest headset includes Lightspeed’s best ANR to date, with the superior comfort and durability you expect from a Zulu, while also introducing groundbreaking new technologies that could save the lives of both pilots and passengers.
+Delta Zulu is built for your mission.
+Our newest headset could save the lives of both pilots and passengers.
+It includes Lightspeed’s best ANR to date, with the superior comfort and durability you expect, while also introducing groundbreaking new technologies.

 Dwane (verified owner) –